South American sea lion

 The South American sea lion (Otaria flavescens, formerly Otaria byronia), also called the southern sea lion and the Patagonian sea lion, is a sea lion found on the western and southeastern coasts of South America.
-It is the only member of the genus Otaria.
+It is the only extant member of the genus Otaria, which also includes the extinct Otaria josefinae.
 The species is highly sexually dimorphic.
 Males have a large head and prominent mane.
 They mainly feed on fish and cephalopods and haul out on sand, gravel, rocky, or pebble beaches.
-In most populations, breeding males are both territorial and harem holding; they establish territories first and then try to herd females into them.
+Breeding males typically defend both territories and individual females, though this can vary.
+Less dominant males may try to achieve success by causing chaos in the group.
 The overall population of the species is considered stable, estimated at 265,000 animals.

 Naming

-The South American sea lion was classified as Otaria flavescens by George Shaw in 1800 and as Otaria byronia by Henri Marie Ducrotay de Blainville in 1820.
+The South American sea lion was classified as Phoca flavescens by George Shaw in 1800 and as Otaria byronia by Henri Marie Ducrotay de Blainville in 1820.
 The two nomenclatures were historically used interchangeably, but O. flavescens has become the preferred name.
 The species is also known by the common name "southern sea lion", although it is not preferred since the Australian sea lion and New Zealand sea lion also range in the Southern Hemisphere.
 Locally, it is known by several names, including león marino (sea lion) and lobo marino (sea wolf).